 There’s an enormous future awaiting Jamaican poets.
 They will have a bold new world to contemplate with and produce poems of a new era.
 The Internet will of course be one of their important tools and it will take their poetry to places that were once unknown to them.
 More people will have access to them.
 They’ll be able to enjoy them because of the art form that without any doubt will take from its past and combine it with the present to produce beautiful poetry now and in the future.
 The surrounding, the flora and fauna, the sounds, the languages, are so unique to the region that they’ll all give the poet a taste of creativity to write them.
 It is only natural that this kind of storytelling on the island will proliferate for everything around the poet is blended with harmony and a force that can activate every poet’s imagination.
 S/he can feel, hear, touch and see much more because of the atmosphere.
 Jamaican poets are destined to have a place in history and we the young entrepreneurs from the island are going to go out of our way to make this dream of enchanting the world with our poetry come true.
 We want the planet to know about this art form on the island.
-It is worth the while reading because we know that everyone who comes in contact with it is bound to be thrilled by it.
+It is worth the while reading because we know that everyone who comes in contact with it is bound to be thrilled by everything it stands for.
+Go ahead and see if you'll like what our poets have to offer.

 Don’t forget that at Wade Hilton from Jamaica we always welcome your ideas and suggestions to whatever concerns us and the subject of Jamaican poets and poetry is one of them.
 Let’s hear from you as soon as possible especially to let us know what you think about this kind of creativity in Jamaica.
 You can read some right here online if you wish.
 We'll help you choose from whatever whets your appetite, so don't hesitate to get in touch with us.